BigJoe01/chatexample/README.md

 ----

 This example implement simple tcp based message broadcaster server and client. <br>
-The server using simple connection pool instead of create go routine for every new connection, just an example
+The server using simple connection pool instead of create go routine for every new connection, Better option for put every connection into new go routine

 ## Additional files